 Other new features include a new customer building at Portsmouth containing the ticket office, toilet facilities, lifts and the Camber Café and Camber Express both selling a selection of hot and cold food and drinks, right next to the boarding ramp at Portsmouth.

 The second floor Camber Café also has an open air terrace with extensive views over the busy fishing port and yachtsman Sir Ben Ainslie’s Ineos BAR headquarters.

-Customers can enjoy the best Isle of Wight produce including Island Roasted coffee, Wight Crystal water and soft drinks, cakes from Calbourne Classics, ice cream, and much more.
+Customers waiting for their ferry from Portsmouth can enjoy the best Isle of Wight produce including Island Roasted coffee, Wight Crystal water and soft drinks, cakes from Calbourne Classics, ice cream, and much more.
 Everything on sale is produced on the Isle of Wight or supplied by Island companies.

 At this time, this feature is only available for cars and vans

 Please note: vehicle size data is taken from a third party database and is provided here as a guide.
 As some vehicles may vary from the designed specifications, please ensure that the measurements are correct before booking.Wrong details?
 Please click here to enter your vehicle sizes manually

 Below you will find all other vehicle types with some information around their size.